nh916/Codeland-Username-Validation/README.md

 4. It cannot end with an underscore character.

 If the username is valid then your program should return the string true, otherwise return the string false.

-Use the Parameter Testing feature in the box below to test your code with different arguments.